afberwick/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach does not return anything while .map does
 2. What is the difference between a function and a method?
+Functions and methods both are functions in JavaScript.
+A method is just a function which is a property of an object.
 3. What is closure?
+A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables — a scope chain.
 4. Describe the four rules of the 'this' keyword.
+Precedence of the four rules:
+(The JavaScript interpreter will ask in this order)

+Is the function called by new?
+Is the function called by call(), apply(), or bind()?
+Is the function called as a method, ie: obj.func()?
+Is the function called in the global scope?

+If strict mode is enabled, return undefined.
+Otherwise, return the global object, ie: window.
 5. Why do we need super() in an extended class?
+When used in a constructor, the super keyword appears alone and must be used before the this keyword is used.
+The super keyword can also be used to call functions on a parent object.

 ## Project Set up